carlthenimrod/blurbGallery/README.md

 	$('#element').blurbGallery({
 		loading: 'img/bg-loading.gif'
 	});

+**multiJSON**: Accepts a boolean, defaults to false which causes plugin to search for a single JSON file.
+If set to true, plugin searchs for multiple files that are linked by the inital JSON file.

+	$('#element').blurbGallery({
+		multiJSON: false
+	});

 **Page Options**: Accepts a number, contains options for the pagination system, pageShow controls if pages are used altogether, use a boolean.